AliikaPSP/LeafLink-API/README.md

-Plants api for registering games, which users may own.
+Plants api for registering plants, which users may own.
 -----------------------------------------------------
 Please see below for instructions on how to run, and where its api and trello team resources are.
 How to run: